 Community Reads events aim to inspire dialog about important issues facing our diverse campus communities.
-When you attend a Community Reads event, you will join your campus community in active large- and small-group discussions and activities related both to the book itself as well as to larger issues that the book might touch on.
+When you attend a Community Reads event, you will join your campus community in active large- and small-group discussions and activities related both to the material itself as well as to larger issues that the source might touch on.
 We try to end each event with an opportunity to think about actionable ways to incorporate what was discussed into our everyday lives.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, and activities.
 Accommodation requests related to a disability should be made 10 business days prior to the event to the Community Reads Team.
 See email contact info above.

 The Social Justice Team guide can be found here: